Clicky

 Secret #4: Castor Oil for a Rich, Stable Lather

-Handcrafted soaps in vivid hues rest on marble, adorned with dried flowers as soft sunlight casts delicate shadows around them.
+Handcrafted soaps in vivid hues resting on marble, adorned with dried flowers as soft sunlight casts shadows around them.

 With the lye solution ready, let’s talk about the soul of the soap: the oils.
 Your oil blend determines everything from hardness to conditioning, but most importantly, it dictates the lather.
 This is where we find Secret Number Four: Castor Oil.